 - Vee Quiva Address: 15091 S Komatke Ln, Laveen Village, AZ 85339

 - Wild Horse Pass Address: 5040 Wild Horse Pass Blvd, Chandler, AZ 85226

 Online bettors are offered a risk-free bet of up to $600 for first-time players at BetMGM Arizona, but this deal won’t be available at the Gila River sportsbooks.
 The app is now live.

 FanDuel Sportsbook At The FootPrint Center

 FanDuel has also landed in Arizona, partnering with the Phoenix Suns.
-The retail sportsbook will be located inside the Footprint Center, offering sports bettors a lounge to watch Suns basketball while also placing bets.
+The retail sportsbook is located inside the Footprint Center and is now open, offering sports bettors a lounge to watch Suns basketball while also placing bets.
 Located in downtown Phoenix, the arena is just a quick 20-minute drive from Scottsdale.